-On November 30, 2016, the Company completed the 2016 Rights Offering for 1,990,708 common shares at \$2.58 per common share for gross proceeds of \$5,136,027, and net proceeds of \$5.0 million.
+On November 30, 2016, the Company completed a rights offering for 1,990,708 common shares at \$2.58 per common share (the "2016 Rights Offering") for gross proceeds of \$5,136,027, and net proceeds of \$5.0 million.
 Burcon issued to each shareholder one right (the "2016 Right") for each common share held by such shareholder.
 Every eighteen 2016 Rights entitled the holder thereof to purchase one common share in the Company at a price of \$2.58 per common share.

-Subject to certain conditions, two shareholders (the "2016 Guarantors"), PT International and Mr. Allan Yap ("Mr. Yap"), the Company's Chairman and Chief Executive Officer (note 11), had each agreed to provide a standby guarantee (the "2016 Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 1,990,708 common shares being issued under the 2016 Rights Offering.
+Subject to certain conditions, two shareholders (the "2016 Guarantors"), PT International and Mr. Yap, had each agreed to provide a standby guarantee (the "2016 Standby Commitment") to purchase such common shares that were available to be purchased, but not otherwise subscribed for, that would have resulted in a minimum of 1,990,708 common shares being issued under the 2016 Rights Offering.
 As the 2016 Rights Offering was over-subscribed, the 2016 Guarantors were not required to fulfill their respective obligations under the 2016 Standby Commitment.
 As consideration for the 2016 Standby Commitment, the 2016 Guarantors received share purchase warrants ("2016 Standby Warrants") entitling the 2016 Guarantors to acquire up to 497,677 common shares at an exercise price of \$2.58 per common share that would be exercisable up to November 30, 2018.
-In accordance with the policies of the TSX, the issuance of the 2016 Standby Warrants to the 2016 Guarantors is subject to shareholder approvals, which will be sought at Burcon's next AGM, expected to be held in September 2017.
-If the Company fails to obtain the requisite shareholder approvals, the Company will pay to the 2016 Guarantors a cash fee in the aggregate of \$102,721 as compensation for the 2016 Standby Commitment.
-The 2016 Standby Commitment Agreement gave rise to a financial asset and liability, which have been initially recorded at fair value as a derivative asset and liability of \$102,721, respectively, with the change in fair value to be recorded through profit and loss.
-As noted above, the 2016 Guarantors were not required to fulfill their respective obligations under the 2016 Standby Commitment, and therefore the change in the fair value of the derivative asset of \$102,721 has been recognized as a financing expense in the current quarter.
+In accordance with the policies of the TSX, the issuance of the 2016 Standby Warrants to the 2016 Guarantors was subject to shareholder approvals, which were granted at Burcon's AGM held on September 7, 2017.
+The 2016 Standby Commitment Agreement gave rise to a financial asset and liability, which were initially recorded at fair value as a derivative asset and liability of \$102,721, respectively, with the change in fair value to be recorded through profit and loss.
+As noted above, the 2016 Guarantors were not required to fulfill their respective obligations under the 2016 Standby Commitment, and therefore the change in the fair value of the derivative asset of \$102,721 was recognized as a financing expense in fiscal 2017.
+The 2016 Standby Warrants were issued after they were approved at the AGM.
+Burcon estimated the value of the 2016 Standby Warrants to be \$4,103 using the Black-Scholes option pricing model and has recorded the amount by which the derivative liability exceeded the fair value of the 2016 Standby Warrants as a credit to financing expense (note 8) during this year.